PhantomChain/docs/docs/introduction/ark/how-does-ark-smartbridge-work.md

 **Example 1:** If you wanted to trigger an ETH smart contract but hold ark, you could just send the instructions through ark SmartBridge, right in the wallet to trigger the event.
 The code embedded in the ETH chain is always listening for an ark SmartBridge transaction and will collect this info and trigger the function to issue a contract.

-**Example 2:** You want to issue a record entry in Factom, but you only hold ARK.
-So you would go to your Ark wallet, enter the correct info and instructions for the FCT chain via the SmartBridge tab.
+**Example 2:** You want to issue a record entry in Factom, but you only hold ZINC.
+So you would go to your PHANTOM wallet, enter the correct info and instructions for the FCT chain via the SmartBridge tab.
 Then send it.
 That’s it, now the FCT chain receives the info and acts appropriately.

 **Example 3:** I want to send 10 ZINC to my ETH wallet.
 This would require an encoded listener with a back-end ability to exchange currencies. (ie: Shapeshift, Changelly, or Coinbase) Once I send my 10 ZINC to my ETH wallet, the encoded listener sees this TX (transaction) as an exchange function and acts accordingly.
 The encoded listener automatically picks up that this TX needs a conversion, so it acts as a relay node picking up the TX, converting it, and rebroadcasting the TX on its way to the ETH wallet.
 The encoded listener collects a small fee for processing the TX.